-Join Aaron F. Ross for an in-depth discussion in this video Editing constraint membership, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Editing constraint membership, part of Learning Maya nCloth 2012.

 Currently the transform constraint is only affecting one vertex, and that's not…giving a very realistic effect.…I can extend the influence of that transform constraint.…What I need to do is to select the transform constraint node, and then select…vertices on the flag, and then I can add those to the constraint.…Let's getting really close here, I'll dolly in, and you can see there is…a little cross there, and that's the locator for the transform constraint node itself.…

 So I have got that selected, and then I also want to select vertices on the flag,…so I'll hold down Shift, and click on the flag, and I'll right-click, and choose…Vertex, and hold down Shift, and drag a rectangle to select some of these other vertices.…Let's say, a grid that's 5 by 5; that should be plenty.…I have now selected both the transform constraint, and the vertices, and I can go…back up to nConstraint, and choose Add Members.…